-The Manager will lead a team who will collectively be guided by Indigenous ways of knowing and Indigenist and decolonizing approaches to research.
-The Manager will also be responsible for project management and oversight of the work of research team members.
-The Manager will work collaboratively with other members of RCY teams and support the development and nurturing of positive relationships across teams within RCY.
+The Manager is also responsible for project management and oversight of the work of monitoring team members.
+The Manager works collaboratively with other members of RCY teams and support the development and nurturing of positive relationships across teams within RCY.